 As you age, your home may feel more like an obstacle course rather than a place of comfort.
-Senior citizens aren’t able to move or live the way they used to, and their homes should match their current capabilities and comfort levels.
-L. Evans Design Group can help you with the ideal aging in place home design, one that’s optimized for safety, ease of access and prioritizes health and wellness.
-No matter if the remodel is for you or an elderly loved one, we’re here to help.
+Senior citizens aren’t able to move as quickly as they used to, and as a result, their homes should match their current capabilities and comfort levels.
+We can help you with the ideal aging-in-place home design that is optimized for safety, accessibility, and overall health.

 Ready to Get Started?

 We understand that every home is unique and we look forward to partnering with you to transform your home into a comfortable space that meets your current needs and desires.
 Not only will we carefully listen to your requests, but we will also provide helpful recommendations and advice.
 Some of the most popular aging in place home modifications include the following: